JGRennison/OpenTTD-patches/README.md

 * When building tunnels, open new viewports at the far end of the tunnel [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=72639) (added in v0.15.0)

+* Add a setting to increase the station catchment radius (added in v0.16.0)

 * Performance improvements
   * Improve dedicated server performance.
 Up to approximately 2.5x faster. (added in v0.8.1)
   * Improve cargodest link graph calculation performance.
 Up to approximately 33% faster. (added in v0.8.1)